Using the Shape Tools in Photoshop 2021

 Or rotate the line by clicking and dragging just outside one of the end points.
 Hold Shift to rotate the line in 15 degree increments:

 To rotate the line from an end rather than from its center, click and drag the reference point icon (which we turned on earlier in Photoshop's Preferences) to one of the ends:

 And then click and drag just outside the opposite end to rotate it:

 Finally, the Line Tool shares the same Live Shape properties in the Properties panel as the other shape tools we've looked at.
 There are no options for rounding the corners, but you can change the line's color or weight (using the Stroke options), adjust the rotation angle, flip the line vertically or horizontally, and more:

 The one shape tool we didn't learn about in this tutorial is Photoshop's Custom Shape Tool.
 I'll cover it in detail in a separate tutorial.

 And there we have it!
-That's the basics of drawing shapes using the geometric shape tools in Photoshop CC 2021!
+That's the basics of drawing shapes using the geometric shape tools in Photoshop 2021!
 In the next tutorial, we'll learn how to combine these simple shapes into larger and more complex shapes using the Path Operations commands!